rkprabhu/frontend-automation/README.md

 Prerequisites:
 - Knowledge of Node.js, Gulp Js
-- Pre Installed Node and Gulp globally on local syatem
+- Pre Installed Node and Gulp globally on local system

 Installation Steps
 - Download repositiory to your system.
 Extract it.